 There's no one way to prevent runaway climate change.
-That's a point demonstrated by the Global Calculator, a modeling tool developed by the UK Department for Energy & Climate Change (now Business, Energy & Industrial Strategy) in 2015.
+That's a point demonstrated by the Global Calculator, a modelling tool developed by the UK Department for Energy & Climate Change (now Business, Energy & Industrial Strategy) in 2015.
 The calculator enables you to test different carbonreduction options and strategies, and see what impacts they'll have.
-It draws on comprehensive carbon and climate data, producing a sophisticated picture of how your choices affect the world.
+It draws on comprehensive carbon and climate data, so producing a sophisticated picture of how your choices affect the world.

-Search "Global Calculator, Mott MacDonald" to view the pathway we developed to a climate-stable future.
-It's environmentally sustainable, technologically advanced, economically prosperous, and affordable.

-years ago: Homo sapiens shares the planet with at least six other human species years ago: cognitive revolution years ago: agricultural revolution years ago: scientific revolution years ago: industrial revolution
+Search 'Global Calculator, Mott MacDonald' to view the pathway we developed to a climate-stable future.
+It's environmentally sustainable, technologically advanced, economically prosperous and affordable.
+100,000 years ago: Homo sapiens shares the planet with at least six other human species years ago: agricultural revolution years ago: scientific revolution years ago: industrial revolution